Ale-Cie/ZTM-AoC-2022-Solutions/README.md

 Day 6 [X] - Completed well within a time limit.
 Nice one, simple and fun to complete.
 Decided to do it with sets, since they make working with unique characters a breeze.

 Day 7 [X] - Completed few hours past midnight.
 That one confused me for a long time, the first part at least.
 Couldn't figure out how to add up the file sizes...

+Day 8 [X] - Done, but due to work obligations could not be finished in time for day 8.
+I think the instructions could've been written a bit better, but none the less the program works so I'm happy.

+Day 9 [ ] - WIP